cloud36/navigation_drlnd/report.md

 The primary learning algorithm used to solve this task was a Deep Q-Network.
 This is a reinforcement learning algorithm made popular in February 2015, by researchers at DeepMind.
 This algorithm combines deep learning and reinforcement learning to achieve super-human level control on various Atari games from raw pixels.

 #### Algorithm
 DQN's extend traditional Q-Learning by using function approximation represented by a deep neural network, hence the name DQN.
-In addition to using a DNN to represent the neural network, two other important modifications were made:
+In addition to using a DNN to represent the state-action space, two other important modifications were made:

 - Experience Replay: Experience replay is help in that in uncorrelated the consecutive states, this is important as x, y, z.